-Why?
+So, are you asking yourself “why list my business on Bing?”
 Well, Bing accounts for 5 billion searches every month in the U.S. alone.
 Bing also powers other smaller (but still important) search engines like yahoo.com and aol.com.
 So, when you list with Bing, you have a greater chance of reaching even more users.

 Who’s Using Bing?

 If we’re to generalize, these searchers are more established Americans, likely with some expendable income.
 Many or most of them have significant financial responsibility for and investments in things like vehicles and homes.

 With that demographic in mind, Bing is a great resource for business owners in the following industries looking to attract customers online:

 - Business services